 Anya Hindmarch currently uses recyclable poly bags, but they are removing those bags from their products and are in the process of switching to FSC-certified carton paper.
 They are reducing the amount of packaging they use, as well, and moving to soy-based inks.
 For online orders, the brand plans to go paperless, emailing invoices and return instructions.
 Their carrier bags are completely recyclable, and they are working to have them made with FSC-certified paper and paper handles.
 All of their marketing materials are made of recycled materials.

 BETTER COTTON INITIATIVE AND LEATHER WORKING GROUP

 Anya Hindmarch’s textiles are certified by Oeko-Tex, Global Organic Textile Standard and Global Recycle Standard.
-They are a member of the Better Cotton Initiative, as well as the Leather Working Group.
 By the end of 2020, Anya Hindmarch aims to have all of their leather suppliers in their supply chain belonging to the Leather Working Group.

 CONSCIOUS DESIGN AND CIRCULAR ECONOMY

 Anya Hindmarch is always looking at recycled materials to replace their virgin materials.
 They are currently working with recycled nylon, recycled canvas, recycled satin, recycled lining and recycled sequins.
 They have replaced PVC with TVU, and they are looking at both vegan leather and recycled leather.